 - company - allows a company to contract for and perform building work, provided a person is nominated as a supervisor

-- nominee supervisor - allows you to supervise work on behalf of a licensed company, but not to perform building work
+- nominee supervisor - allows you to supervise work on behalf of a licensed company, but not to contract out individually to perform building work

-- site supervisor - allows you to supervise work on behalf of a licensed contractor, but not to perform building work, or be appointed as a nominated supervisor for a company.
+- site supervisor - allows you to supervise work on behalf of a licensed contractor, but not to contract out, perform building work, or be appointed as a nominated supervisor for a company.